giraykskn/Fromage-dl2/README.md

 # REPRODUCED RESULTS (TO BE CONTUNUED) : UPDATE THIS PART BEFORE SUBMITTING!
-Results of experiments can be found in this link: https://drive.google.com/drive/folders/1saV-XPLsoqL65xUEbOgrEhE7XbfL_WMJ?usp=share_link
+Results of reproduced experiments can be found in this link: https://drive.google.com/drive/folders/1saV-XPLsoqL65xUEbOgrEhE7XbfL_WMJ?usp=share_link